-Borann was appointed as Chief Executive Officer of AMK in 2012.
+Borann appointed as Chief Executive Officer of AMK in 2012.
 He has been with AMK for over 15 years since 2004 in different roles.
 He has held various leadership posts throughout the development of the organization, including Finance Manager, Chief Financial Officer, and Deputy CEO.
 Before joining AMK, he worked for another MFI as the Finance Director for over four years.
-Borann also holds a position as director in different institutions such as the Association of Banks in Cambodia, Cambodia Microfinance Association, Credit Bureau Cambodia, Institute of Banking and Finance and Cambodia Association of Finance & Technology.
+Borann also holds a position as director in different institutions such as the Association of Banks in Cambodia, Cambodia Microfinance Association, and Credit Bureau Cambodia.